How to Register a Drone in Tonga(c) Pixabay

 You need to register a drone with the Civil Aviation Division (CAD).
 Their office can be found at the Ministry of Infrastructure building in Nuku’alofa.

 The Ministry of Infrastructure building is located on Alaivahamama’o Bypass Road.
 After turning off Taufa’ahau Road at the corner with the Little India restaurant, keep going past the BP gas station and you’ll see the building clearly signed.
-The CAD office is around the back of the building, but you can ask the staff at the Land Transport Division office at the front of the building to show you where to go.
+The CAD office is around the back of the building, but you can ask the staff at the Land Transport Division office at the front to show you where to go.

 What You Need to Register Your Drone